2bonahill/nanodb/README.md

-# nanodb
+# NanoDB
-Simple to use local JSON database
+Simple lightweight, pure-rust, high-performance and easy to use local JSON database.